duclos-cavalcanti/dotfiles/README.md

   <img alt="Ubuntu" src="https://img.shields.io/badge/ubuntu-red.svg" />
 </p>

-The arch installation still heavily relies on an inital base installation as per the [wiki](https://wiki.archlinux.org/title/Installation_guide) and the script is not yet ready to be published.
+The arch installation still heavily relies on an inital base installation via the [wiki](https://wiki.archlinux.org/title/Installation_guide) and the script is not yet ready to be published.
 However, the ubuntu variation is well-tested and working.
 To avoid the annoying cloud-init output pollution as per this [issue](https://askubuntu.com/questions/1333240/ubuntu-20-04-server-blocks-at-boot-cloud-init-and-login),